ptonpe/projects/README.md

 React Native
 TypeScript
 ✅ Requirements
-Before starting 🏁, you need to have Git and Node installed.
+Before starting 🏁, you need to have Git, Node, and Love installed.
+Also helpful to have pygame, AI libraries, and data visualization libraries installed

 🏁 Starting
 # Clone this project